 I decided to challenge my lower body strength.
 Here’s what happened when I did 80 cable pull throughs every day for a week.

-1. I couldn’t climb the stairs
+Days 1 and 2: I couldn’t climb the stairs

+Great start.
 I divvied this challenge into 4 sets of 20 reps using a tricep rope attachment on the cable pulley to improve grip.
 The approach veers more towards endurance weight training (high reps for 2-4 sets) than typical “muscle building” hypertrophy, but although it didn’t feel arduous at the time — it did the next day.

 I think I nailed it with the midrange weight, and I preferred working for fewer sets at higher reps as I felt my glutes, core, and hamstrings getting a good stretch and working hard to fatigue.
 I’ve wobbled (and even genuinely crawled) away from leg day workouts on several occasions, but climbing the stairs has never felt so eventful this time around.